Language & Life

 Over the past 15 years I've been asked for, or volunteered, advice to youngsters (pupils, nephews/nieces, godchildren, children of friends and colleagues), and I thought it would be good to try to capture some of what I've learned from those experiences.

-It is primarily aimed at 17-25 year-olds who are uncertain or anxious about their futures.
+It is primarily aimed at 17-30 year-olds who are uncertain or anxious about their futures.
 Also at their parents/carers, and at teachers with responsibilities for skills & careers.
 It contains activities to enable structured conversations and the development of plans of action.
-There is a particular emphasis on the blurring of the boundary between literacy and oracy and how we must encourage our youngsters (and our education system) to embrace and take advantage of the new age of oracy.
+There is a particular emphasis on the blurring of the boundary between literacy and oracy and how we must encourage our youngsters (and our education system) to embrace and take advantage of human strengths in an AI future.

 It is largely shaped by what I would like to have known when I was 17, so inevitably has some subjectivity.
 Whilst it's rather advanced for the average 17 year-old, I do think that anyone capable of going into Higher Education ought to be able to appreciate it to some extent.